kevin-lyn/STNetTaskQueue/README.md

 openWeatherTask.requestObject = location;
 [[STNetTaskQueue sharedQueue] addTask:openWeatherTask];
 ```
-STNetTaskQueue will get all non-readonly properties from "post" and pack them as parameters for you.
+STNetTaskQueue will get all non-readonly properties from "location" and pack them as parameters for you.
 See [Get Started](https://github.com/kevin0571/STNetTaskQueue#get-started) for more details.

 ## Features
 - Auto packing parameters for HTTP net task.